| |

 Mitten Pattern

-Using knit and purl stitches, you will create ribbing, for the cuff, knit in the round using stranded knitting (four colors) and it will also introduce you to decreasing and shaping.
+Using the knit stitch and purl stitches, you will create ribbing for the cuff, knit in the round using stranded knitting (four colors), and it will also introduce you to decreasing and shaping.

 The pattern and the color chart below will help you to create your mittens in no time at all, ready to wear in just a few hours!